2 Geographic data in R

 plot() function is fast to execute and requires few lines of code, but does not create interactive maps with a wide range of options.

-For more advanced map making we recommend using a dedicated visualization package such as tmap, ggplot2, mapview, or leaflet.
+For more advanced map making we recommend using dedicated visualization packages such as tmap (see Chapter 8).

 2.1.4 Base plot arguments

-plot() function builds on base plotting methods, you may also use its many optional arguments (see
+plot() function builds on base plotting methods, it has many optional arguments (see

-This provides many options, but may not be the most concise way to generate maps for publication (see Chapter 9).
+This may not be the most concise way to generate maps for publication, as we will see in Chapter 8, but it is worth learning some base plotting arguments for future reference.

 A simple illustration of the flexibility of